cognitive-catalyst/cognitive-catalyst/NewProjectsIBM.md

 #Creating a New Project (IBMers)
 Thanks for wanting to create a new project for Catalyst!
+If you are not an IBMer, see [New Projects](NewProjects.md).

 ##Repository Name Guidelines
 You don't have to follow these if you don't want to, but they do make it easier to work with your repository.